rbarkmore/IRI/README.md

 Then the CodeBlocks project should be in the 'build' folder, open the project and rebuild.

-The iri test executable file will be placed in the 'build/bin' subfolder.
+The executable file will be placed in the 'build/bin' subfolder.

-As part of a successful build, the data files needed by iri test will be copied by Cmake into the 'build/bin' subfolder.
+As part of a successful build, the input data files needed by the executable file will be copied by Cmake into the 'build/bin' subfolder.